 Nominations for the Presburger Award can be submitted by any member or group of members of the theoretical computer science community except the nominee and his/her advisors for the master thesis and the doctoral dissertation.
 Nominated scientists have to be at most 35 years at the time of the deadline of nomination (i.e., for the Presburger Award of 2015 the date of birth should be in 1979 or later).

-Nominations, consisting of a two page justification and (links to) the respective papers, should be sent to
+Nominations, consisting of a two page justification and (links to) the respective papers, as well as additional supporting letters, should be sent to

 The two page justification can be co-signed by several nominees and may be accompanied by letters of support.